 - Inspection.
 Thorough inspection can determine level of activity in the home as well as location of sites where spiders will be predisposed to infest.
 Based on the technician’s findings and information from the customer we can make a proper diagnosis of the treatment strategy as well as recommendations for prevention in the future.

 - Treatment.
 Typical treatment options may include treatment of the inside baseboards to quickly help eliminated spiders inside.
 Outside treatment may include treatment of window and door frames, eaves and/or base of the home or structure to help reduce populations around the home as well discourage infestations in the near future.

 - Follow-up.
 Treatment for spiders can be very effective.
-However, due to the relative short lifespan of environmentally friendly products as well as spider biology (long legs) limiting contact with the dried residual chemical, regular follow-up treatments are recommended to protect the home against future infestations.
-Quarterly perimeter treatments around the exterior of the home are a great way to ensure your home stays spider free as well as help with other pest issues in and around your home and/or structure.
+However, due to the relatively short lifespan of environmentally friendly products as well as spider biology (long legs) limiting contact with the dried residual chemical, regular follow-up treatments are recommended to protect the home against future infestations.
+Every other month perimeter treatments around the exterior of the home are a great way to ensure your home stays spider free as well as help with other pest issues in and around your home and/or structure.